sco3/noveum-ai-gateway/docs/providers/groq.md

 # GROQ Provider Integration

 ## Overview
 GROQ provider support in MagicAPI AI Gateway enables high-performance access to GROQ's inference infrastructure through an OpenAI-compatible API interface.
+This API also supports MultiModal vision models and tool use.

 ## Supported Models